UAFS-CS3053/examples/README.md

-# examples
+# Code Examples from Class
-This repo contains the example programs from class.
+This repo contains the code examples from class lectures.